StackExchange/dnscontrol/docs/_providers/axfrddns.md

 DNSSec records is found in the zone, it will replace all of them with a single placeholder record:

-{% highlight %}
+{% highlight text %}
     __dnssec         IN TXT   "Domain has DNSSec records, not displayed here."
 {% endhighlight %}

 ## FYI: create-domain